Frequently asked questions

 The Open University considers ‘non-commercial’ to include educational institutions, commercial companies or individuals making use of OpenLearn content on a cost-recovery basis.

-- You may use OpenLearn content in any format or medium, including photocopied or hard copy printouts, and make a small charge in order to recover the cost of printing.
+You may represent these materials in any format or medium, including photocopied or hard copy printouts/DVD/SD Card.
+You may make a charge for the recovery of your costs for printing/duplication.

 How do I cite OpenLearn content?